 There is no specific major required, though candidates with undergraduate majors in the biological or social sciences are strongly encouraged to apply.

-> You have completed an MD, PhD, or equivalent doctoral-level degree from a United States accredited institution by the time you apply.
+– You have completed an MD, PhD, or equivalent doctoral-level degree from an United States accredited institution by the time you apply.
 Equivalent doctoral-level degrees are defined as: chiropractic, dentistry, education (EdD), medicine, optometry, osteopathy, podiatry, pharmacy, and veterinary.
 (Note: If your degree is from a non-US institution, please email our Admissions Coordinator for additional information about your degree for review and approval of your exemption.)

-> You have completed a MBBS degree and have passed Steps 1 and 2 of the USMLE OR you have an ECFMG Certification.
-In order to be eligible for the GRE waiver, copies of both official USMLE scores or the ECFMG Certification must be uploaded with your application.
+– You have completed a MBBS degree and have passed Steps 1 and 2 of the USMLE.
+In order to be eligible for the GRE waiver, copies of both official USMLE scores must be uploaded with your application.